• Films & Installations

 Your Custom Text Here

-Each rayograph has its own text that corresponds to it.
+Each photogram has its own text that corresponds to it.
+The texts are not to be included in an exhibition context.

-Each rayograph has its own text that corresponds to it.
+Each photogram has its own text that corresponds to it.
+The texts are not to be included in an exhibition context.

 01: This is the origin of the universe.
 It's almost entirely dark, there's a swirl of gray and some speckles that are larger and lighter.
 The corners glow.
 Are they producing light that can't get into the middle or are they absorbing the light from the middle, with the idea to do something more with it?